Laci1953/RC2014-CPM/te/readme.txt

-# Updated at 5 November 2023
+# Updated on 5 November 2023
 -----------------------------

 The text editor TE was written by Miguel Garcia.